 Why you should get vaccinated

-Vaccines are safe, effective, and the best way to stay protected from covid 19 and the highly contagious Delta variant.
+Vaccines are safe, effective, and the best way to stay protected from covid 19 and the variants.
 They are an important tool to help to stop the spread of the virus and further support a safer school environment.

 covid 19 vaccines do not cause a coronavirus infection.
 They help build up immunity to the virus, so that your body will fight it off more easily.
 This can reduce the risk of developing covid 19 or make the symptoms milder if you do get it, as well as lower the risk of transmitting the virus to others.